UKCloud/documentation/articles/cloud-storage/cs-how-use-file-browsers.md

 ## Next steps

-This guide has shown you how to browse Cloud Storage using an application.
+This article has shown you how to browse Cloud Storage buckets using various different applications.
 For more information about how to use the service, see the following articles:

 - [*Getting Started Guide for Cloud Storage*](cs-gs.md)